-- 1.1/1.4 Ensure effective coverage of knowledge and skills from progression maps across the academy. - 1.2 Use pupil voice interviews to monitor retention and ability to make cross curricular links. - 1.5 Use pupil voice interviews to evaluate effectiveness and enjoyment of curriculum. - 1.6 Ensure effective assessment is being used to monitor progress and inform future steps. - 1.3 Organise an academy wide exhibition day, where children can articulate and share their learning with parents/carers.
+- 1.1/1.4 Ensure effective coverage of knowledge and skills from progression maps across school. - 1.2 Use pupil voice interviews to monitor retention and ability to make cross curricular links. - 1.5 Use pupil voice interviews to evaluate effectiveness and enjoyment of curriculum. - 1.6 Ensure effective assessment is being used to monitor progress and inform future steps. - 1.3 Organise school class assemblies which include Art or DT work, where children can articulate and share their learning with parents/carers.